 Chicago Restaurant Week

-Chicago Restaurant Week returns on January 27 and continues through February 9 with two weeks of great dining deals all throughout the city.
-The 10th annual culinary celebration features special prix fixe menus starting at $22 for brunch (Brand NEW for 2017!) and lunch, and starting at $33 for dinner (excluding beverages, tax and gratuity).
+Chicago Restaurant Week returns on January 26 and continues through February 8 with two weeks of great dining deals all throughout the city.
+The 10th annual culinary celebration features special prix fixe menus starting at $22 for brunch (back from 2017!) and lunch, and starting at $33 for dinner (excluding beverages, tax and gratuity).

 Check out Choose Chicago’s website for information regarding the featured restaurants.
 You can search by cuisine type, neighborhood or by restaurant.
 Get out and support your local restaurants!
 It’s the perfect activity during this dreary winter season to get your tastebuds tingling.